THEIOTGUY/THEIOTGUY/README.md

 ## About me:

-Hi i am machine learning and IOT engineer from india i have create various projects on IOT and machine learning using various microcontroller like arduino, esp8266 , esp32 ,raspberry-pi,etc.using languages like c++ and python. i have made machine learning projects based on computer vision using python,opencv,pytorch,tensroflow and various tools.
+Hi i am machine learning from india i have create various projects on IOT and machine learning using various microcontroller like arduino, esp8266 , esp32 ,raspberry-pi,etc.using languages like c++ and python. i have made machine learning projects based on computer vision using python,opencv,pytorch,tensroflow and various tools.